• Home

 Tomato seedling just planted in raised bed vegetable garden

-Tomato seedling in our raised bed garden this fall
+Tomato seedlings in our raised bed garden

 If you want to find the perfect dates to plant vegetables in your area, The Old Farmer’s Almanac offers a useful planting calendar by zip code.
 The guide tells you exactly when to sow your seeds or seedlings either indoors or outdoors.